-We have acted as counsel for The First National Bank of Shelby, a national banking association ("FNB"), in connection with the proposed merger (the "Merger") of FNB with and into Bank of the Ozarks, an Arkansas state banking corporation (the "Buyer Bank"), a wholly-owned subsidiary of Bank of the Ozarks, Inc., an Arkansas corporation (the "Buyer"), pursuant to an Agreement and Plan of Merger dated as of January 24, 2013 and amended as of February 5, 2013, by and among FNB, the Buyer Bank and the Buyer (the "Agreement"), as described in the Registration Statement on Form S-4 in the form to be filed by the Buyer with the Securities and Exchange Commission (the "Registration Statement").
+We have acted as counsel for First National Bank of Shelby, a national banking association ("FNB"), in connection with the proposed merger (the "Merger") of FNB with and into Bank of the Ozarks, an Arkansas state banking corporation (the "Buyer Bank"), a wholly-owned subsidiary of Bank of the Ozarks, Inc., an Arkansas corporation (the "Buyer"), pursuant to an Agreement and Plan of Merger dated as of January 24, 2013 and amended as of February 5, 2013, by and among FNB, the Buyer Bank and the Buyer (the "Agreement"), as described in the

+Registration Statement on Form S-4 in the form to be filed by the Buyer with the Securities and Exchange Commission (the "Registration Statement").

 In that connection, you have requested our opinion regarding the material Federal income tax consequences of the Merger.
 In providing our opinion, we have examined the Agreement, the Registration Statement, and such other documents and corporate records as we have deemed necessary or appropriate for purposes of our opinion.
-In addition, we have assumed that (i) the Merger will be consummated in the manner contemplated by the Registration Statement and in accordance with the provisions of the Agreement and (ii) the representations made to us by the Buyer, the Buyer Bank and FNB in their respective letters delivered to us for purposes of this opinion are accurate and complete.
+In addition, we have assumed that (i) the Merger will be consummated in the manner contemplated by the Registration Statement and in accordance with the provisions of the Agreement; and (ii) the factual representations made to us by the Buyer, the Buyer Bank and FNB in their respective letters delivered to us for purposes of this opinion are accurate and complete.

-Based upon the foregoing, in our opinion, for Federal income tax purposes, the Merger will constitute a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code").
+Based upon the foregoing, in our opinion, for Federal income tax purposes, the Merger will constitute a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and the Buyer, the Buyer Bank and FNB will each be a party to such reorganization within the meaning of Section 368(b) of the Code.
+As such, the following federal income tax consequences will result to the Buyer, the Buyer Bank, FNB and the FNB shareholders: